About BalancePlus Curling Equipment

 The Delux Curling Shoe

-The Delux Curling Shoe was first manufactured in 1998 and with a soft product launch it quickly became popular and sought after by many competitive and club curlers.
-With increasing demand for the shoe, the Delux was launched to the global marketplace in 1999.
-This shoe represents all the quality and performance that BalancePlus has installed in each and every one of our sliders and continues to be the most popular shoe at National, World Championships and Olympic Winter Games.
+The Delux Curling Shoe was first manufactured in 1998.
+With a soft product launch it quickly became popular and sought after by many competitive and club curlers.
+Demand was increasing for the shoe, and it was launched to the global marketplace in 1999.
+The Delux represents all the quality and performance that BalancePlus has installed in each and every one of our sliders.
+It continues to be the most popular shoe at National, World Championships and Olympic Winter Games.

 BalancePlus Sliders Inc.